oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/processes/index.md

 There are two ways how trigger can be processed.
 First is immediate execution - in this case process action will be executed right after entity will be flushed to the database.
-Second is delayed execution - it creates job and puts it to queue with some priority.
+Second is delayed execution - it creates job and puts it to queue with specified priority.
 If some entity has several appropriate process triggers, then all of them will be processed in order defined by definition.

 After the specific entity item is deleted all job processes related to this entity also will be deleted.